jwtty/firsttry/readme.md

 # Git & Github
 * Install git on Ubuntu
 `sudo apt-get install git`
 * Create a directory, Initiate a new repository
 `git init`
-git add <file> // Add file to the stage, every time you modify the file and want to commit it to the repository git commit -m "Description" //Commit modified files to the master with comment, every time you modify the file and want to commit it to the repository
+* Add file to the stage, every time you modify the file and want to commit it to the repository `git add <file>`
+* Commit modified files to the master with comment, every time you modify the file and want to commit it to the repository `git commit -m "Description"`
-(git config --global user.email "you@email.com") // Set user email, for the first use (git config --global user.name "Your name") // Set user name, for the first use
+* Set user email, for the first use
+`git config --global user.email "you@email.com"`
+* Set user name, for the first use
+`git config --global user.name "Your name"`

-git status // Examine the status of the repository git diff <file> // Examine change to the file
+* Examine the status of the repository
+`git status`
+* Examine change to the file
+`git diff <file>`

 git log [--pretty=oneline] // Examine commit logfile [only display one line for each] git reflog // Display every command